The Mistakes First-Time Fireworks Buyers Should Avoid

 Mistake 4: Forgetting About Your Space and Your Audience

-It’s surprisingly common for someone with a small suburban garden to buy display-scale rockets, or for a family event with toddlers to end up with deafening salutes.
+It’s surprisingly common for someone with a small suburban yard to buy display-scale rockets, or for a family event with toddlers to end up with deafening salutes.

 Two questions to ask before you shop: